Calvin B. Hoover: The German Postwar Economy

 After the end of World War II he was called to Berlin to oversee the German postwar economy.
 He was the architect of a proposal to restore German industry.
 Restoration was opposed by many in the United States and the Soviet Union.
 Many wished instead to continue the deindustrialization of Germany to a degree where she would be unable to wage war ever again.
 Hoover argued instead that a strong, stable German economy would help to preserve the peace.

 Later life

-In late 1945 he returned to Duke, where he was named James B. Duke Professor of Economics.
+In late 1945 he returned to Duke University, where he was named James B. Duke Professor of Economics.

 In 1947 he was awarded the Medal of Freedom by President Harry S. Truman.

 In 1953, he was elected president of the American Economic Association.
 Hoover also served as the president of the Comparative Economics Association; the Southern Economic Association; and was elected a Fellow of the Royal Economic Society.

 He continued to teach at Duke until his retirement in 1966.